Direct statistical inference for finite Markov jump processes via the matrix exponential: Introduction

 \end{example}

-\begin{example} \textbf{The Moran model for allele frequency} descibes the time evolution of the frequency of two alleles, $\sfA_1$ and $\sfA_2$ in a population with a fixed size of $n_{pop}$.
-Individuals with allele $\sfA_1$ reproduce at a rate of $\alpha$, and those with $\sfA_2$ reproduce at a rate of $\beta$.
+\begin{example} \textbf{The Moran model for allele frequency} descibes the time evolution of the frequency of two alleles, $A_1$ and $A_2$ in a population with a fixed size of $n_{pop}$.
+Individuals with allele $A_1$ reproduce at a rate of $\alpha$, and those with $A_2$ reproduce at a rate of $\beta$.
 When an individual dies it is replaced by the offspring of a parent chosen uniformly at random from the whole population (including the individual that dies).
-The allele that the parent passes to the offspring usually matches its own, however as it is passed down an allele may mutate; allele $\sfA_1$ switching to $\sfA_2$ with a probability of $u$, and $\sfA_2$ switching to $\sfA_1$ with a probability of $v$.
-Let $X$ be the number of individuals with allele $\sfA_1$.
+The allele that the parent passes to the offspring usually matches its own, however as it is passed down an allele may mutate; allele $A_1$ switching to $A_2$ with a probability of $u$ and $A_2$ switching to $A_1$ with a probability of $v$.
+Let $\mathsf{A}_1$ and $\mathsf{A}_2$ represent individuals with alleles $A_1$ and $A_2$ respectively and let $N$ be the number of individuals with allele $A_1$.
 The two reactions are

-Setting $f_N=X/n_{pop}$, the corresponding infinitesimal rates are
+Setting $f_N=N/n_{pop}$, the corresponding infinitesimal rates are

 where the unit of time is the expectation of the exponentially distributed time for an individual to die and be replaced. \end{example}